vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests-/draft-contreras-opsawg-scheduling-oam-tests.md

           enum "stop" {
             description "The test is stopped.";
           }
-          enum "unknown" {
-            description "The test status is unknown.";
-          }
-          enum "failed" {
-            description "The test has failed.";
-          }
           enum "finish" {
             description "The test is finished.";
+          }
+          enum "error" {
+            description "The test has an error.";
           }
         }
         description "Status of the test.";